"....on the road again...."

 This entire year is a bust - Too many projects taking too much time.
 So we have no road trips planned.

-Well we made it to The Rootbeer Stand and enjoyed a chili dog/fries and rootbeer
+Well we made it to The Rootbeer Stand and enjoyed a chili dog/fries and rootbeer for lunch.

 What great way to start a trip, Thanks Henry!